pavloliashchynskyi/TheOtto/README.md

 You should prepare .env file in api directory with following vars: PORT, MONGO_URL.
+Create database (collection will be created automatically a bit later).

 You should have installed node on your machine.